 The price tag of custom cabinets was enough to make us quickly decide that ready to assemble cabinets were the way to go!
 And even though there are things that would have been super nice about using custom cabinets, going with Ready to Assemble cabinets from TheRTAStore.com ended up working out really well for us.

 We’re happy with the look of our white shaker cabinets and are even happier about the money that we saved by going with them.

-Instead of buying drawer dividers/organizers through TheRTAStore.com when we bought our cabinets or buying dividers elsewhere, my husband just used some scrap wood to DIY dividers.
+Instead of buying drawer dividers/organizers through TheRTAStore.com when we bought our cabinets, my husband just used some scrap wood to make DIY drawer dividers.

-I love it because we were able to customize them to make them work for our needs and also, the one drawer is really narrow and finding dividers that fit in it would have been super difficult anyway!
+I love it because we were able to customize them to make them work for our needs.
+Plus, the one drawer is really narrow and finding dividers that fit in it would have been super difficult anyway!

 7. Used Subway Tile for Backsplash (saved at least $150)